switchupcb/disgo/README.md

 # Disgo

-_This repository is currently in DEVELOPMENT.
-For more information, read the [roadmap](/_contribution/CONTRIBUTING.md#roadmap)._
+**This repository is currently in DEVELOPMENT.
+For more information, read the [roadmap](/_contribution/CONTRIBUTING.md#roadmap).**

 Create a Discord Bot in Go using Disgo.
-This [Discord API](https://discord.com/developers/docs/reference) Wrapper is designed to be flexible, performant, and secure.
+This [Discord API](https://discord.com/developers/docs/reference) Wrapper is designed to be flexible, performant, secure, and thread-safe.
 Disgo aims to provide every feature in the Discord API along with optional caching, shard management, rate limiting, and logging.
 Use the only Go module to provide a **100% one-to-one implementation** of the Discord API.

 **A Next Generation Discord API Wrapper**